 Furthermore, the parent to child relationship between the content items in an item bucket is completely removed and instead the items are automatically organized into folders.
-By default, the items are organized according to the date and time of when the item was created, but this can be configured to use different behavior, such as the item's globally unique identifier (GUID).
+By default, the items are organized according to the date and time of when the item was created, but this can be configured to use different behavior.